A Year in the Apiary:

 Finding a frame

-Although most flyover barriers are screens or hedges, I wanted to make an enclosed apiary with an opening in the roof for the bees to come and go.
+Although most flyover barriers are simple screens or hedges, one thing led to another, and soon I was creating an enclosed apiary with an opening in the roof for the bees to come and go.

 While searching online for frame-making ideas, I discovered the Harrogate Arbour from Agriframes™ in the United Kingdom.
-I had seen their stuff before and really liked it.
+I had seen their garden structures before and liked them a lot.
 Their smaller “Classic” model is large enough for two bee hives and more than tall enough to satisfy the flyover barrier requirement.
-It has a ten-year warranty and is much nicer than anything I could build.
+Although it’s a little pricey, it has a ten-year warranty and is much nicer than anything I could build.
 So I ordered one from Garden Artisans, their reseller in the United States.

-Recently I had built a garden shed down there, so the ground was already fairly level.
+Recently I had built a garden shed down at the bottom of the slope, so the ground was already fairly level.
 I put down 1/2-inch chicken wire to prevent animals from burrowing in.
 (In hindsight, 1/4-inch hardware cloth is a better choice to keep mice out, but I was more concerned about skunks, opossum, and raccoons.)
 Then I covered the ground with pea gravel, assembled the frame, and sunk its legs into the ground.
 I also wrapped the lower walls of the frame in chicken wire and overlapped the floor, for good measure.

 Agriframes arbor